 Any additional costs involved in the reduction must still remain paid.
 For example: Thompson reads "When you play this personnel, you may lose 5 points to make his cost -3."
 If you have zero counters remaining in your Play and Draw Cards segment, you may still play Thompson if you have at least 5 points and pay the cost of losing 5 points.
 You may also discard a Nucleogenic card from hand to pay this cost if you command the U.S.S.
-Equinox (Determined To Get Home), which reads "you may pay the cost of losing 5 points to use an ability on one of your personnel by discarding a Nucleogenic card from hand."
+Equinox (Determined To Get Home), which reads "you may pay the cost of losing 5 points to use an ability on a [Voy] Treachery personnel you own by discarding a Nucleogenic card from hand."